The Jersey City

 Businesses located within the Central Avenue Special Improvement District may qualify for New Jersey’s Urban Enterprise (UEZ) Program.
 Participants benefit from a number of tax incentives and other financial benefits designed to support businesses and stimulate local economies.
 Businesses registered in the UEZ Program can charge half the standard state sales tax rate on some purchases and may enjoy tax exemptions on particular goods when they meet specified employment (and other) criteria.

-To learn more, click on a link below:
+To learn more, click on the link below:

 - Jersey City Urban Enterprise Zone